The Link Between Stress and Graves’ Disease: Managing Symptoms and Triggers

 Grave’s disease is an autoimmune disorder that causes excessive production of thyroid hormones by the thyroid gland.
 These hormones affect many body tissues, including the heart, brain, muscles, and skin.
 The typical symptoms of Grave’s disease include rapid and irregular heartbeat, anxiety, fatigue, sweating, and weight loss.
 Left untreated, Grave’s disease can cause serious health conditions, such as an enlarged thyroid, eye problems, and osteoporosis.

-See also Thyroid Disorders and Goiter: What You Need to Know
+See also Thyroid Cancer and Pregnancy: What You Need to Know

 The Impact of Stress on Grave’s Disease